About The Project

 How You Can Help

-Love Volunteers welcomes all those 18 years and over who wish to assist in the development of Rwanda's next generation.
-While this highly rewarding project does not require participants to have a background in the field of childcare, as there are many ways you can assist, volunteers with suitable education, qualifications or experience are highly sought after.
+Love Volunteers welcomes all those 18 years and over who wish to assist in the ongoing support and development of marginalized and at-risk children of Cameroon.
+This highly interactive and varied project does not require participants to have a background in the field of childcare, as there are many ways you can assist.
+However, volunteers with suitable education, qualifications or experience are highly sought after.
 Regardless, a volunteer’s individual role can often be tailored to suit their particular skills and interests.
-Ideally, volunteers on this project will have at least a basic knowledge of the local language in order to communicate effectively with staff and students, though this is not a pre-requisite.
-All applicants must of course display a genuine willingness to help, show drive and initiative, and bring a positive 'can-do' attitude.
+Importantly, all applicants must first and foremost have a genuine willingness to help, show drive and initiative, and bring a positive 'can-do' attitude.
 If this sounds like you, we want you on the team!

 Additionally, volunteers applying to join this program will be required to supply to following documentation:

 - Police check

 Bamenda (also known as Abakwa or Mankon Town) is a city in and capital of the North-West Region of Cameroon.
 The city has a population of only 500,000 people, and is located 366km north-west of the official Cameroonian capital of Yaoundé.

 Bamenda is known for its cool climate and scenic hilly location.
 The mountainous countryside around Bamenda is dotted with waterfalls and tea plantations and is ideal for hiking.
 Many of the city's inhabitants are English-speaking, and Cameroonian Pidgin English is the main language spoken in the shops and on the streets of Bamenda.